What is feature engineering? Definition, techniques and importance

 Feature engineering is selecting, extracting, and transforming features from raw data to create a new dataset useful for building predictive models.

-This new dataset is compatible with our algorithm and, due to our improvements, provides the model with more valuable information, consequently improving the model’s efficiency.
+This new dataset is compatible with our algorithm and provides the model with more valuable information, consequently improving its efficiency.

 Why is feature engineering important?